Haitian Vodou: Before the Revolution

-By the late 16th century, French colonists were settling in western Hispaniola; Spain recognized French sovereignty over that part of the island, which became Saint-Domingue, in a series of treaties signed in 1697.
-Moving away from its previous subsistence economy, in the 18th century Saint-Domingue refocused its economy around the mass export of indigo, coffee, sugar, and cocoa to Europe.
-To work the plantations, the French colonists placed a renewed emphasis on importing enslaved Africans; whereas there were twice as many Africans as Europeans in the colony in 1681, by 1790 there were eleven times as many Africans as Europeans.
-Ultimately, Saint-Domingue became the colony with the largest number of slaves in the Caribbean.

-Roman Catholicism was the official religion of Saint-Domingue.
-The Code Noir issued by King Louis XIV in 1685 forbade the open practice of African religions on the colony.
-This Code compelled slave-owners to have their slaves baptised and instructed as Roman Catholics; the fact that the process of enslavement led to these Africans becoming Christian was a key way in which the slave-owners sought to morally legitimate their actions.
-However, many slave-owners took little interest in having their slaves instructed in Roman Catholic teaching; they often did not want their slaves to spend time celebrating saints' days rather than laboring and were also concerned that black congregations could provide scope to foment revolt.
+In 1697, a series of treaties led Spain to cede western Hispaniola to France, with the new French colony becoming Saint-Domingue.
+In the 18th century, Saint-Domingue refocused its economy around the mass export of indigo, coffee, sugar, and cocoa to Europe, resulting in the substantial import of enslaved African labor.
+Roman Catholicism was Saint-Domingue's official religion, with the French Code Noir of 1685 forbidding the open practice of African religions.
+This Code compelled slave-owners to have their slaves baptised and instructed as Roman Catholics, although many slave-owners were reluctant, not wanting their slaves to have time off for saints' days and fearing that black congregations could provide scope to foment revolt.

 Enslavement destroyed the social fabric of African traditional religions, which were typically rooted in ethnic and family membership.
-Although certain cultural assumptions about the nature of the universe would have been widely shared among the enslaved Africans, they came from diverse linguistic and ethno-cultural backgrounds and had to forge common cultural practices on Hispaniola.
-Gradually over the course of the 18th century, Vodou emerged as "a composite of various African ethnic traditions", merging diverse practices into a more cohesive form.

-African religions had to be practiced secretly, with Roman Catholic iconography and rituals probably used to conceal the true identity of the deities venerated.
-This resulted in a system of correspondences between African spirits and Roman Catholic saints.
-Afro-Haitians adopted other aspects of French colonial culture; Vodou drew influence from European grimoires, commedia performances, and Freemasonry, with Masonic lodges having been established across Saint-Domingue in the 18th century.
-Vodou rituals took place in secret, usually at night; one such rite was described during the 1790s by a white man, Médéric Louis Élie Moreau de Saint-Méry.
+Although certain assumptions about the nature of the universe would have been widely shared among enslaved Africans, they spoke diverse languages and had to forge common cultural practices on Hispaniola.
+African-derived rituals occurred in secret, usually at night; one rite was described in the 1790s by a white observer, Médéric Louis Élie Moreau de Saint-Méry.
+Often, Roman Catholic iconography and ritual was probably used to conceal the identity of the deities venerated, resulting in a system of correspondences between African spirits and Catholic saints.
+Afro-Haitians adopted other aspects of French colonial culture, with Vodou being influenced by European grimoires, commedia performances, and the Freemasonic lodges that were established in 18th-century Saint-Domingue.

-Some enslaved Afro-Haitians escaped to form Maroon groups, which often practiced Vodou.